-INSTRUCTIONS TO CLEAN REMOVE OR REPLACE GLASS FRONT:
+INSTRUCTIONS TO CLEAN, REMOVE OR REPLACE GLASS FRONT:

 The glass front on the Franklin Gas Stove consists of a fully gasketed piece of ceramic glass, fastened with RTV Silicone adhesive to a steel frame.
-If glass needs cleaning, use regular glass cleaner or vinegar, for stubborn film, a ceramic glass cleaner can be used.
+If glass needs cleaning, use regular glass cleaner or, for stubborn film,we offer a gas window cleaner.
 Do not use abrasive cleaners.
 Never clean the glass when the glass is hot.